Private lessons offer participants a one-on-one learning experience with a music instructor on their chosen instrument.

-There is no change to what took place in the spring and summer 2020 semesters.
+There is no change to what has been taking place for online virtual lessons.
 Lesson days/times will be arranged, an online platform agreed upon, and the lessons take place.
 Instructors may teach from their residence, and there will be five rooms

 set up in Cogswell Hall for Zoom lessons that IUPCMS instructors will have access to, depending upon Music Department priority and availability.